-The intergovernmental working group be re-formed to guide the establishment of a statewide registration scheme, which includes Local Government as a key stakeholder to ensure that the experience and knowledge of the sector informs the scheme's formulation.

-- 2. A state-wide registration scheme be developed for short-term accommodation and peer-to-peer platforms with the inclusion of the following features: - a.
-All hosted and un-hosted short-term accommodation must be required to be registered with the scheme before being able to advertise the property - b.
-All peer-to-peer platforms that seek to let short-term accommodation must be regulated through the scheme as a host platform - c.
-Obligations of registration for both hosts and platforms must be clear and appropriate infringements and compliance tools should be embedded in the regulatory framework - d.
-Local Governments must be able to maintain the ability to require the provision of additional information and impose additional licencing or operational requirements, depending on their circumstances - e.
+- i.
+How the Scheme will allow for capturing and reporting of the number of days unhosted short-term accommodation is let in a calendar year, and - ii.
+How the Scheme's design will reduce the ability of hosts to 'game' the system to avoid the need for a development approval while letting their property for more than 60 days. - 2.
+The interdepartmental working group be re-formed to guide the establishment of a state-wide registration scheme, and to include Local Government as a key stakeholder to ensure that the experience and knowledge of the sector informs the Scheme's formulation, - 3.
+That the establishment and operation of the state-wide registration scheme should be managed by the Department of Mines, Industry Regulation and Safety, - 4.
+That the State allocate necessary financial resources to the lead agency to support the establishment of a 'fit-for-purpose' state-wide registration scheme, and - 5.
+That the state-wide registration scheme be developed for both short-term accommodation and peer-to-peer platforms with the inclusion of the following features: - a.
+All hosted and un-hosted short-term accommodation must be required to be registered with the scheme before being able to advertise the property, and platforms must publish the registration number as part of the marketing and booking services, - b.
+All peer-to-peer platforms that seek to let short-term accommodation must be regulated through the scheme as a host platform, - c.
+Obligations of registration for both hosts and platforms must be clear and appropriate infringements and compliance tools should be embedded in the regulatory framework, - d.
+Local Governments must be able to maintain the ability to require the provision of additional information and impose additional licencing or operational requirements, depending on their circumstances, including both town planning and Local Government Act (Local Law) regulation, - e.
 Local Government's must be able to set fees commensurate with the cost of providing the service for any role undertaken as part of the scheme, and - f.
-Local Governments must have access to all necessary data collected by the scheme to adequately manage the potential impacts of short-term accommodation providers and to ensure local requirements are being met by hosts. - 3.
-No exemptions for 'unhosted accommodation' are allowed until the details of the statewide registration scheme are finalised and deemed sufficient to adequately manage the impacts of short-term accommodation.
+Local Governments must have access to all necessary data collected by the scheme to adequately manage the potential impacts of short-term accommodation providers and to ensure local requirements are being met by hosts.

-Specific Comments
+Appendix 1: Specific Comments